Bug report #2760

 Still true?
 Please check, preferably with a development version, and report back.

-#10 Updated by William Kyngesburye over 7 years ago
+#10 Updated by William Kyngesburye about 8 years ago

 I can't test - no PPC Mac available (well, I could dig up something), and current dev tools don't compile PPC (need to install older tools on old Mac).